FleksySDK/KeyboardPlugins-iOS/Sources/BaseFleksyApp/BaseApp.docc/Getting started.md

 * Videos.
 * HTML.

-Below we will illustrate this guide with the example of the `GiphyApp`, which is a FleksyApp built using the BaseFleksyApp.
+Below we will illustrate this guide with the example of the `MediaShareApp`, which is a FleksyApp built using the BaseFleksyApp.

 ### The media content object